jonasoesch/mortality/README.md

 ![Includes](documentation/Includes.png)

 This overview presents only the most important classes and files and omits some smaller ones for clarity.
 The general principle is as follows: Each entry point includes the visualizations it needs to render from `graphs.ts`.
 It creates instances of `MorphingGraph` to connect the graphs via animated transitions where necessary.
 In cases where staged animation is used, it derives a new visualization from one of the included visualizations.
 A new instance of `Director` is then created to define the sequence of visualizations.
-The minimum requirements for a valid visualization is defined in the `Drawable` interface.
+The minimum requirements for a valid visualization are defined in the `Drawable` interface.
 But typically, visualizations are derived from the `Graph` class.

 The questionnaire at the end of each experiment is also controlled through the director and adheres to the `Drawable` interface.